regpy/regpy/USAGE.md

 )
 ```

-### Stop Rules
+### Stopping Rules

-As seen above stop rules are used to stop the iteration of an `Solver`.
-These stoprules are suppossed to choos the $\hat{\alpha}$ so that the reconstruction stays stable.
-Stop rules can be combined with standard sumation of two stoprules as illustrated above.
-Note that a stop rule has be reinitated for any other running solver.
+As seen above stopping rules are used to stop the iteration of an `Solver`.
+These stoprules are suppossed to choose the $\hat{\alpha}$ so that the reconstruction stays stable.
+Stopping rules can be combined with standard summation of two stoping prules as illustrated above.
+Note that a stopping rule has be reinitated for any other running solver.